chatswithjc/godisgood/content/en/docs/book/final-test.md

 **I was homeless and you gave me a room,**

 *(Took a homeless person to your house?
 Offered meals for homeless people?
 Served the needs of the homeless?
 Sold your wealth like Scott Neesan, and go serve the poor in Cambodia?
-Government assistance to the homeless?
-Stop judging them as "losers"?)*
+Government assistance to the homeless?)*

 **I was shivering and you gave me clothes,**